 Indoor pool with Buddha statue

-Nurturing Nest is a small hotel with only 7 guest rooms.
+Nurturing Nest was a small motel with a total of seven rooms.

-An outdoor pool is located in the courtyard.
+There was an outdoor pool in the courtyard.

 The view of the mountains beyond the wall was attractive.

 There was a large indoor bath next door, and clothing was required in all areas.

 The depth of the indoor pool was about the chest of an adult.